lvlrSajjad/ignite-boilerplate-andross-typescript/README.md

 This template provides some components and screens with navigation for having a navigation drawer container with 5 pages. you can change tabs names and contents after installation.
-You can use this template by choosing it on boilerplate installation. this is a preview of Top Tabbed Template :
+You can use this template by choosing it on boilerplate installation. this is a preview of Navigation Drawer Template :

 <p align="center">
 <img src="https://raw.githubusercontent.com/lvlrSajjad/ignite-boilerplate-andross-typescript/master/gifs/drawer.gif" width="100%">